ikwattro/neo4j-load-csv-s3-protocol/README.md

-# Neo4j 4.1 Transaction Event Listener Extension

-Bootstrap code
+# Use custom protocol in Neo4j LOAD CSV